This article applies only to South Korea.

 *If you're a foreign national living in South Korea, your first name and last name might be on file in a different order.
 For example, Jane Smith might be on file as Smith Jane.

-After you verify your age on one device, you can listen to explicit songs on other devices that you use with the same Apple ID.
+After you verify your age on one device, you can download or listen to music and games with mature content on other devices that you use with the same Apple ID.